mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ## ✨ Features

+### What's New in Version 0.1.53 (September 1, 2025)
+-   **Robust App Updates:** Overhauled the service worker logic to ensure seamless in-app updates.
+The application now correctly fetches the latest version without requiring a manual hard refresh, preventing "Dragon Broke the Bridge" errors and blank screens after an update is installed.

 ### What's New in Version 0.1.50 (August 27, 2025)
 -   **UI Opacity Adjustments:** Made several UI overlays, such as the header and chat panel, fully opaque to improve readability and provide a more solid feel.
 The mobile sidebar overlay is also now darker to improve focus on the menu.